-Guests

-Proper concern for the rights of the roommate and/or suitemates must be shown when having guests.
+Guests (NOTE: Students should refer to the Colleges COIVD Policy for additional guidance) Proper concern for the rights of the roommate and/or suitemates must be shown when having guests.
 It is expected that a host will discuss with and receive approval from roommates prior to entertaining a guest.
 Coercing a roommate into relinquishing rights to privacy, sleep, or study in order for a host to entertain a guest is prohibited.